zSnout/zSnout.com/src/views/language/index.md

 ## Sentences

-In Lang, a sentence ends with a `.` if it is a statement, `?` if it is a request or question, and `!` if it is an exclamation.
+In Lang, a sentence ends with a `.` if it is a statement or command, `?` if it is a question, and `!` if it is an exclamation.
+These are the same symbols as English and many romance languages.

+## Types of Words

+Lang has three main types of words: content words, verbs, and particles.
+Content words encompass what English calls nouns and adjectives, verbs represent actions, and particles refer to anything that creates a grammar.

+## Content Words

+In Lang, every content word is both a noun and an adjective.
+For example, _me_ means "me" and "my," depending on the context.
+To modify a noun, just place additional content words after it.
+If _sowo_ means "dog," then _sowo_ _me_ would mean "my dog," and _sowo_ _wile_ _me_ means "my strange dog."
+Notice how _me_'s adjective form means "my."
+If we use a noun as a modifier, then it means "X owned by Y." If we use an adjective as a modifier, then it means "X that is Y."
+This is a general pattern.

-## Verbs and Actions
+## Verbs

 In Lang, a verb is denoted by its `-li` or `-ali` suffix.
 This suffix transforms a noun or adjective into a verb.
 For example, <WordLink word="ka" /> means "a